sajjad-hussain-rizavi/AI-Crypto-Analyzer-/README.md

 Make sure you have a local llm installed.
 Default is llama3.2:1b.

-COMMANDS TO SWITCH TO PREFERRED LLM
+If you want to change to any other model.
 Open folder in terminal and run
 ```
 cp .env.example .env
 ```